Rakaneth/rldev-tut-2025/README.md

 ![Moving Character](assets/screenshots/Week1.gif)

 This week, I decided to lay a good bit of plumbing down - more than one would expect for the simple task of getting an @ moving.
 I have the benefit of some experience here, as I was recently tinkering with Odin and Raylib before this.
-I'll be using an old version of the Micro Roguelike Tileset from [Kenney](https://kenney.nl/assets/micro-roguelike), embedding it directly into the executable.
+I'll be using the Lovable Rogue tileset by surt, found [here](https://opengameart.org/content/loveable-rogue), embedding it directly into the executable.
 Since many asset licenses prohibit redistributing assets, I like that it is relatively painless to embed a file into an executable with Odin's `#load` function.

+*Note:* I have modified the original spritesheet to include only the tiles I will be using.

 I am using the built-in Raylib 2D camera for zoom.
 I haven't decided if I will use scrolling in this game or not, but if I do, I will wind up implementing my own hand-rolled basic camera that I've been using in toy roguelikes for many years.
 That decision can wait until next week.
 The play area will be 40 by 30 tiles, with UI elements going directly on top.